-Drivers in the Military in North CarolinaCompare Car Insurance Rates in 3 Easy Steps
+Drivers in the Military in North CarolinaCompare Car Insurance Rates in 3 Steps

 When it comes to driver licenses in North Carolina, military service personnel have special privileges.
 For example, if you are a North Carolina resident who is out of state on military duty, you can renew your license by mail.
 So can your spouse and dependent children.
 However, you must meet certain criteria, as the Division of Motor Vehicles (DMV) reviews each military renewal by mail on a case-by-case basis.
 The DMV reserves the right to apply conditions accordingly.
 Check with the DMV for more details.How Can I Renew by Mail?

-- License must not be expired more than a year
+- License must not be expired more than 1 year.

 Keep in mind that this is just a temporary renewal.
 You will need to officially renew your license within 60 days of your return to North Carolina.

-You can only renew by mail two times in a row.
-However, you can renew your license up to one year in advance.
-(If you come home on leave within one year of expiration, that would be a good time to renew your license in person.)
+You can only renew by mail 2 times in a row.
+However, you can renew your license up to 1 year in advance.
+(If you come home on leave within this period, that would be a good time to renew your license in person.)

 Under the following conditions, the DMV cannot renew your license by mail:

-- Cannot downgrade CDL to class "C" if this classification is expired for more than one year
+- Cannot downgrade CDL to class "C" if this classification is expired for more than 1 year.

 Also, you cannot change your name on your driver license through the mail.

 If you are in the military and coming from overseas with a foreign title, foreign registration, or military registration card, you must call (919) 861-3330 to have your vehicle registered.
 For a general overview on how to register a vehicle, visit Registration and Titling.